-For further information, please refer to Appendix C7 of WM3v1.1.
+For further information, please refer to Section 3, Part 2 and Appendix C7 of WM3 v1.2 GB.

-HP7 Carcinogenic is defined as 'waste which induces cancer or increases its incidence'.
+HP7 Carcinogenic is defined as waste which induces cancer or increases its incidence.
 There are two hazard statement codes (formerly risk phrases) that apply: H350 may cause cancer (class 1 carcinogens) and H351 suspected of causing cancer (class 2 carcinogens).